Send and receive data with webhooks

 • PATCH

 The one you use is dependent on what the API you’re using is expecting.
-POST is most likely to be used and is the default.
+POST is the default.

 Request URL

-Next to your request type you will add the request URL that you want us to send the data to.
+Add the URL that you want us to send the request to.

 If your API requires Basic Authentication, you’ll add the username and password to the request like: https://user:pass@api.example.com